 However, even before the Covid pandemic, it was apparent that increasing demands on their time meant student visits to campus were become infrequent and opportunities for in person participation with ANUSA activities, whilst still popular, were diminishing.
 The ability to provide activities and support services digitally was further brought into focus as Covid closed campus and stopped face to face activities and events.

-Fortunately for ANUSA, the move from the previous online system which focussed on clubs and societies activities to the MSL System has provided them with both a new website and a comprehensive set of integrated engagement resources developed specifically for students’ organisations.
-As staff and officers began working remotely, they were able to continue using the student voice, communications, community and e-commerce resources they needed to support members – and data security is maintained through the MSL System’s permissions structure which means that only authorised individuals and roles can access admin areas.
+Fortunately for ANUSA, the move from the previous online system - which focussed on clubs and societies activities - to the MSL System has provided them with both a new website and a comprehensive set of integrated engagement resources developed specifically for students’ organisations.
+As staff and officers began working remotely, they were able to continue using the student voice, communications, community and e-commerce resources they needed to support members.
+Data security is maintained through the MSL System’s permissions structure which means that only authorised individuals and roles can access admin areas.

 Student groups and participation

 ANUSA has 148 clubs and societies and their committee members have been given access to MSL System tools which help them manage and engage with members.
 MSL Grant Applications is of particular importance as student groups can request financial support from ANUSA to help them run activities to encourage participation and, since the Grant Applications facility was made available on the website, over 2,100 applications have been submitted.
-The access committees now have to digital engagement tools and to their own web pages has seen committees adding lots more content that helps them stay in touch with members and attract new students looking for different things to try.
-Many have taken advantage of this digital-first approach and continued to run events, the only difference being that they are online.
+The access committees now have to digital engagement tools and to their own web pages has seen committees adding lots more content to help them stay in touch with members and attract new students looking for different things to try.
+During the pandemic, many took advantage of this digital-first approach and continued to run events, the only difference being that they were online.

 The main factor for our elections seems to be how many tickets are running or who is running.
 Sometimes we will have lots of parties contesting and sometimes it is less which massively affects turnout.
 However it was really great to have the MSL online election system seeing as many students were not on campus and this year we had 16 posts being contested which lead to 17,276 votes placed by 2,279 voters. - Kate Melhuish, Marketing & Communications Officer